tlvlp/iot-scheduler-service/README.md

 ## Service
 Part of the tlvlp IoT project's server side microservices.

-This Dockerized SpringBoot-based service is responsible for scheduling tasks by executing pre-composed API calls according CRON schedules.
+This Dockerized SpringBoot-based service is responsible for executing pre-composed API calls timed with CRON schedules.
 * Crates, modifies, lists and deletes scheduled events
 * Persists events to the database and re-schedules them on startup
 * Executes API calls to given endpoints with given payloads

 ## Deployment
+- This service is currently designed as **stateful** and should only have one instance running per Docker Swarm Stack.
-For settings and deployemnt details see the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment)
+- For settings and deployemnt details see the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment)

 ## Server-side API
-Actual API endpoints are inherited from the he project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment) via environment variables.
+Actual API endpoints are inherited from the project's [deployment repository](https://gitlab.com/tlvlp/iot.server.deployment) via environment variables.

 ### GET Events by example:

-#### Related global variables:
+#### Related environment variables:
 - ${SCHEDULER_SERVICE_EVENT_LIST_BY_EXAMPLE_CONTROL}
 - ${SCHEDULER_SERVICE_EVENT_LIST_BY_EXAMPLE_CONTROL_URI}

 #### Fields:
-Takes a ScheduledEvent object where all the empty fields are ignored
+Takes a ScheduledEvent object in the RequestBody where all the empty fields are ignored
-- "id": String - event ID
+- **id**: String - event ID
-- "schedulerID": String - the ID assigned by the scheduler
+- **schedulerID**: String - the ID assigned by the scheduler
-- "cronSchedule": String - must be a valid CRON expression (cron4j)
+- **cronSchedule**: String - must be a valid CRON expression (cron4j)
-- "targetUri": String - targeted API endpoint
+- **targetUri**: String - targeted API endpoint
-- "info": String - a human readable information about the scheduled event
+- **info**: String - a human readable information about the scheduled event
-- "lastUpdated": LocalDateTime of the last update
+- **lastUpdated**: LocalDateTime of the last update
-- "payload": Map<String, String> containing the payload to be delivered to the "targetUri"
+- **payload**: Map<String, String> containing the payload to be delivered to the **targetUri**
-- "schedulerID" and "lastUpdated" fields are ignored and automatically repopulated on a successful request.
+- **schedulerID** and **lastUpdated** fields are ignored and automatically repopulated on a successful request.

+Get one event by sending a ScheduledEvent object:
 ```
 {
     "id": "2019-08-24-9229F2B8-377F-440C-B251-23F866C927AC",